Thenewteejay/mdLtLogin/README.md

 ## 🛠️ Usage

-- Open `ltLogin.html` in your browser to start the login flow
+- Open `Login` in your browser to start the login flow
-- Register via `ltRegistration.html`
+- Register via `Sign Up`
-- Simulate password resets via `ltForgotPassword.html` and `ltResetPassword.html`
+- Simulate password resets via `Forgot Password` and `Reset Password`
 - Check `ltService.php` for backend logic or extend as needed
-- You can modify filenames (e.g., `ltLogin.html` to `login.html`) via Lifetechocms software

 ---